thingsdb/ThingsDocs/v0/content/collection-api/isascii.md

 ### Return value

-Returns `true` is the given value is of type `str` and contains only ascii characters, else `false`.
+Returns `true` if the given value is of type `str` and contains only ascii characters, else `false`.

 ### Example